 Our FISH products can provide pathogen identification and differentiation within 20 to 90 minutes of positive blood culture results.
-The tests provide actionable information that can be used by the healthcare provider to determine appropriate antibiotic therapy.
+Differentiation of the pathogen, such as, for example differentiating a methicillin resistant Staphylococcus aureus ("MRSA") infection from a methicillin susceptible Staphylococcus aureus ("MSSA") infection provides actionable information that can be used by the healthcare provider to determine appropriate antibiotic therapy.

-Approximately 80 U.S. hospital customers purchased our FISH products over the past twelve months, and we sell our FISH products to hospitals in 15 countries with antibiotic stewardship programs.
+We currently have approximately 100 U.S. hospital customers purchasing our FISH products, and sell our FISH products to hospitals in 10 countries with antibiotic stewardship programs.
 Our hospital customers include academic medical centers, tertiary care hospitals and community hospitals.